hospicedog/compiling_to_assembly/README.md

 make test
 ```

-This will produce a lot of ".asm" and ".o" files, if you want to remove them:
+This will produce a lot of ".bin", if you want to remove them:

 ```
 make clean_test